MaximeWack/R2b2/README.md

 The next steps can be carried with another user, as long as you provide the necessary credentials (database admin account), and even from a different machine (you'll have to configure the **pg_hba.conf** and **postgresql.conf** files accordingly)

 ----

+## Set the project

+`set_project` takes a host address, a database admin credentials (name and pass) and a *project_id* (the internal id, also the project path.
+It must not contain spaces) and *project_name* (the name of the project displayed in the webclient) and sets the corresponding columns in i2b2hive and i2b2pm.